ShriyaA/resume-website/content/publication/acl-paper/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: Workshop on Trustworthy Artificial Intelligence as a part of the ECML/PKDD 22
+publication: 'Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)'
+publication_short: 'ACL 2022'

 tags: []